tchupp/actions-detect-directory-changes/README.md

 There are a lot of interesting use-cases for this input.

-#### included-extentions
+#### included-extensions

 **Optional**.
-Comma-separated file extentions to narrow down the search for changes.
+Comma-separated file extensions to narrow down the search for changes.
 Defaults to all if not specified.

 There are a lot of interesting use-cases for this input.